stevenaeola/gitpitch/prog/assessment_2_progblack_2021/README.md

 ## Submission

-Your learning log and your guide for learners should be held within a single private repository on github.
-In the repository you should include a README file including a link to the repository on github.
+Your learning log and your guide for learners should be held within a single private repository on GitHub.
+In the repository you should include a README file including a link to the repository on GitHub.
 You should submit the entire content of the repository as a zip file.
-The repository on github must be accessible by me (username stevenaeola).
+The repository on GitHub must be accessible by me (username stevenaeola).
 Allow access to the repository through Settings - Manage Access - Invite a collaborator.
 If you do not allow access you will lose marks.
-Note that this does not affect the access to any code you may write, which would most likely be in a public repsoitory.
+Note that this does not affect the access to any code you may write, which would most likely be in a public repository.